Submission and assessment

 Submission

-Before the appraisal, doctoral students are to officially submit their doctoral dissertation to the Faculty Council.
+Before the appraisal, doctoral students must officially submit their doctoral dissertation to the Faculty Council.
 The Faculty Council determines whether or not the submission will be accepted and will assign an Examination Board that will appraise the dissertation.
 The submission is preceded by a recommendation by the members of your doctoral advisory committee (DBC) and you need to meet the additional publication condition.

-Joint PhD.
-For a joint doctorate, the regulations of the university where the dissertation will be defended are in place.
-Please note: even if the public defence does not take place at Ghent University, the dissertation is to be submitted to the Faculty Council of Arts and Philosophy before the start of the doctoral examination.
+For a joint doctorate (joint PhD), the regulations of the university where the dissertation will be defended apply.
+Please note: even if the public defence does not take place at Ghent University, the dissertation must be submitted at Ghent University before the start of the doctoral examination.
+Submitting a joint doctorate with external defence cannot be done via Plato, but only via the form for submitting a dissertation with defence outside Ghent University (.doc).

-First deliberation
+First assessment

 With the exception of the chair, each member of the Examination Board who is qualified to vote will draw up a written appraisal of the dissertation.
-The (three to six) members who were appointed because of their special expertise concerning the dissertation (the ‘reading committee’), will appraise the dissertation in full and will spend extra attention to the chapters that are in keeping with their expertise.
+The (three to six) members who were appointed because of their special expertise concerning the dissertation (the ‘reading committee’) will appraise the dissertation in full and will spend extra attention to the chapters that are in keeping with their expertise.
 In addition, one voting member (the ‘rapporteur’) appointed by the study programme reports briefly, based on the expert reports.

 The first assessment of the dissertation should take place at least 30 calendar days and no more than 90 calendar days after the appointment of the Examination Board.
-The latter time limit is suspended by the recess periods: if a Christmas recess, Easter recess or summer recess is scheduled within the time limit, the time limit may be extended with the duration of the recess.
+The time limit is suspended by the recess periods: if a Christmas recess, Easter recess or summer recess is scheduled within the time limit, the time limit may be extended with the duration of the recess.

 The appraisal of the Examination Board occurs behind closed doors.
 The Examination Board hears the doctoral student during this deliberation and shall appraise the doctoral dissertation of the candidate in question and the merit of his/her research.
 The deliberation occurs in three steps, of which the doctoral student only needs to attend the second step: